dpankros/uiuc_cs513_project/part_1.md

 - a menu page count, and
 - the number of dishes on the menu

+Additional notes about select columns in this table:

-The `physical_description` column is really a separate collection of "tags" that describe the menu, and these data would thus be better stored as a separate table.
-The `occasion` column is also potentially representative of some kind of tag, but the format varies.
-Some are delimited by semi-colon, some are not delimited, and some are encapsulated in hard-brackets (and seemingly limited to 8 characters).
+- The `physical_description` column is really a separate collection of "tags" that describe the menu, and these data would thus be better stored as a separate table
+- The `occasion` column is also potentially representative of some kind of tag, but the format varies.
+Some values are delimited by semi-colon, some are not delimited, and some are encapsulated in hard-brackets (and seemingly limited to 8 characters).

+#### `MenuPage`

-`MenuPage` is a collection of information about individual physical pages for a menu.
+The `MenuPage` table is a collection of information about individual physical pages for a menu.
 It contains a reference to a `menu_id` and a page number.
 (1202 have no page number, however).

-An `image_id` field presumably references an image in another table, but there is no provided table that it references.
-(23 rows in `image_id` include non-numeric values).
-There are also `full_height` and `full_width` fields that seem to indicate an image size in pixels, though some appear incorrect or are altogether missing (such as id 329).
+The `image_id` column presumably references an image in another table, but there is no provided table that it references. `image_id` values in 23 rows include non-numeric values as well.

+The `full_height` and `full_width` fields seem to indicate an image size in pixels, though some appear incorrect or are altogether missing (such as row id 329).
 There is a `uuid` field that stores many distinct values but lacks a consistent format (some are upper case, while most are lower) and there is no indication what it references.

-Finally, 5789 MenuPage rows are missing their referenced Menus.
+Finally, 5789 rows in the `MenuPage` table are missing their referenced Menus.

+#### `MenuItem`

-`MenuItem` is a collection of individual dishes that appear on a menu page, along with the following fields:
+The `MenuItem` table is a collection of individual dishes that appear on a menu page, along with the following columns:

-- Price of the dish (445,916 rows of which are blank),
+- A `price` column indicating the price of the dish (445,916 rows of which are blank),
 - A `high_price` column (91,905 rows of which are populated),
-- A reference to the dish in the `Dish` table (241 rows of which are blank),
+- A `dish_id` columns referencing a dish in the `Dish` table (241 rows of which are blank),
-- When it was created and update (or more accurately, when the database entry was created and updated),
+- A `created_at` columns indicating when a menu item was created, and an `updated_at` column indicating when it was updated (or, more accurately, when the database entry was created and updated),
-- `xpos` and `ypos` fields, in the domain `[0,1)` (using SQL query `select min(xpos), max(xpos), min(ypos), max(ypos) from MenuItem;`), which presumably represent the location relative to the overall width and height of the dish on the menu.
+- `xpos` and `ypos` columns, presumably representing the location relative to the overall width and height of the dish on the menu
+- All `xpos` and `ypos` values are in the domain `[0,1)`.
+This domain was verified using SQL query `SELECT min(xpos), max(xpos), min(ypos), max(ypos) FROM MenuItem;`)

-A few additional notes about thee fields:
+A few additional notes about these columns:

-- The `xpos` and `ypos` fields do not indicate the location of the origin (i.e. is `(0,0)` the top-left or bottom left of the page?), nor do they indicate whether the position is the center of the block or whether it is a corner of a block.
+- The `xpos` and `ypos` columns do not indicate the location of the origin (i.e. is `(0,0)` the top-left or bottom left of the page?), nor do they indicate whether the position is the center of the block or whether it is a corner of a block.
-- Price does not indicate units.
+- The `price` column does not indicate units.
 You could presumably join `MenuItem` to `MenuPage` and then to `Menu` to (sometimes) discern the price _and_ the currency of the price.
-- 35 `MenuItem`s are missing their referenced `MenuPage`
+- 35 `MenuItem`s are missing their referenced `MenuPage`, via the `menu_page_id` column
-- 244 `MenuItem`s are missing their referenced `Dish`.
+- 244 `MenuItem`s are missing their referenced `Dish`, via the `dish_id` column

 ### Use Cases (30 points)